 1. Do you know the interest rates on your loans?

 If you answered no to this question, you aren’t alone.
 I had no idea what my interest rate was on my school loan, and for that, I ended up paying over $1,000 in interest on a $6,500 loan.
 UGH!
-But just because you’re not alone doesn’t make it ok.
 Find out what you are paying (or will be paying if it is a student loan) and start making payments on that puppy right away, and avoid all loans possible in the future.

 2. Do you know the hidden costs of your banking accounts?

 I failed to read the fine print and to check my bank account closely every month.
 My bank was taking an $8 “holding fee” every month because I didn’t have the minimum amount in the account.
 So after 6 years at $8/month, I lost about $576.
-The worst part is that I could have avoided this entire account trauma by switching to a different type of account.
-UGH!
-So, if you are thinking, “Huh?
-Hidden costs?” then you better double-check the fine print.
-Don’t be like me.
-Just check.
+The worst part is that I could have avoided this entire account trauma by switching to one of the many free account options.

 3. Do you know how much you currently contribute to your 401K account and what percentage your company will match?